crazy-max/docker-rtorrent-rutorrent/README.md

 1) Software Stability: rTorrent will not crash or time-out with tens of thousands of trackers.
 2) Immediate Access: ruTorrent can be accessed immediately after rTorrent is started.

+## rTorrent launch mode
+`RT_DAEMON_MODE` when set to `true` will run rTorrent in the background using daemon mode.
+The default value is true for daemon mode.
+This will disable the rTorrent ncurses interface.

+`RT_DAEMON_MODE` when set to `false` will run rTorrent in the foreground using a linux screen.
+The name of the linux screen is `rtorrent`.
+This feature may be required for graceful exit.

 ## Upgrade